jyhong1/332project/Weekly Progress report/Week4.md

 * Make shell script which can automatically allcoate ports.
 * Complete making command of master & slave
 * Make shell script which can divide dataset to each workers.

+### JeongHunP(박정훈)
+* research grpc/protobuf spec of our project
+* design and start implementing grpc base structure of our project